Q. What kind of entity is Steamboat Springs Area Fire Protection District?

 Q. How often does the Board meet?

 A. Monthly board meetings – which are open to the public – are typically held at 5 pm on the third Monday of the month from January through November, and the second Monday in December.
-The meetings are held at Alpine Bank located at 1901 Pine Grove Rd, Suite 101, Steamboat Springs.
-The public is encouraged to attend – either in person or virtually via Webex.
+The public is encouraged to attend – either in person or virtually.
 Agendas and meeting minutes are posted here (Click Here).

 Q. What geographic territory does the SSAFPD cover?